Yuririyu/RustSpring2025/proj/README.md

-# Website Status Checker (Rust)
+# Website Status Checker

-A concurrent command-line util. to check availability and latency of multiple websites in parallel, entirely built  in Rust.
+A concurrent command-line util. to check availability and latency of multiple websites in parallel.

 ## Main Features